 Where can I meet with an advocate?

-Advocates meet with victims at the hospital, police station, courthouse, The Link, or any other neutral setting.
+Advocates meet with victims at the hospital, high school, BGSU, police station, courthouse, The Link, or any other neutral setting.
 Victims can also call and speak with an advocate at any time of day or night as there is always an advocate on-call.
-Advocates are reached by calling The Link hotline and asking for Victims Services.
+Advocates are reached by calling The Link hotline (419/352-1545) and asking for a SAAFE advocate.

 Medical advocacy

-If a victim is sexually assaulted or severely physically harmed and goes to the Wood County Hospital Emergency Room, a Victims Services advocate will be called to the hospital.
-The advocate is able to explain the medical procedure if a sexual assault kit is to be performed and answer other medical concerns, such as those about HIV, pregnancy and medication.
+If a victim is sexually assaulted or severely physically harmed and goes to the Wood County Hospital Emergency Room, a SAAFE advocate will be called to the hospital.
+The advocate is able to explain the medical procedure if a sexual assault kit is to be performed and answer other medical concerns, such as those about HIV, STIs, pregnancy, and medication.

 Legal advocacy

-If a victim’s case is pursued through the legal system, an advocate can explain court proceedings, including protection orders and what happens at each court hearing, accompany the victim to court, and can help complete paperwork for a civil protection order (CPO) and provide referrals for an attorney.
+If a victim’s case is pursued through the legal system, an advocate can explain court proceedings, including protection orders and what happens at each court hearing, and accompany the victim to court.

 The first court hearing to hear the charges is called an arraignment and both misdemeanors and felonies are arraigned in the municipal courts.
 An advocate can help explain the sometimes confusing aspects of the court system to a victim and their family/friends.